What Is A Vaporizer

 History of Vaping

 The earliest known account of vaping was around 500 BC when Herodotus wrote of the Scythian tradition of “bathing” the body in vapors produced from hemp laid on hot stones.
-Centuries later in Northwestern India rudimentary hookahs using coconut shells were introduced.
+Centuries later in northwestern India rudimentary hookahs using coconut shells were introduced.
 Hookahs are not vaping per se, but they do vaporize a portion of the dry herb prior to partial or complete combustion.

 In the 1970s something called the Tilt was created, claiming 79% less tar than conventional smoking.
 The Tilt was banned in 1991 due to paraphernalia laws.